BBVA/osc-docker/README.md

 https://dashboard.cloud.bbva.com/dashboard/project/access_and_security/api_access/venvreqs/

-> WARNING: If you have more than one tenant/project in Openstack then you should login and select the desired tenant,
+> WARNING: If you have more than one tenant/project in Openstack then you should login in our Openstack dashboard and select the desired tenant,
 > otherwise the downloaded credentials belong to default tenant.

-Now run a docker container using this image (build it locally or download from dockerhub.com: bbvalabs/osc-docker) and the downloaded credentials file (<tenant_name>-openrc.sh), when the container is ready then you will can use any python client :
+Now run a docker container using this image (build it locally or download from dockerhub.com: bbvalabs/osc-docker) and the downloaded credentials file (<tenant_name>-openrc.sh), when the container is ready then you will can use any python client (a bunch of services and for kilo version, up to now)

-This example shows you how to run the container
+This example shows you how to run the container:

 ```sh
 $ docker run --name osc -t -d -v $(pwd)/<tenant_name>-openrc.sh:/root/<tenant_name>-openrc.sh bbvalabs/osc-docker